 A good example I can share with you is a site called Wintub.
 This site claims you can earn by watching short videos.
 You will really earn rewards for working on their earning opportunities.
 However, their payout threshold is actually unusually high.
 While that isn’t really the best indication of whether a site is legit or a scam, the rewards you will earn will be very low.

 And the longer you keep watching videos, the lower the rewards you will earn.
-So, it will take a lot of time before you can withdraw your earnings and you will eventually lose interest.
+So, it will take a lot of time before you can withdraw your earnings, and you will eventually lose interest.
 You get the feeling that they designed it this way so that they won’t have to pay their members, and personally, I have never heard of anyone actually managing to get to the payout threshold and getting paid.

 Another thing you need to look out for is when a site is not transparent with its payment system.
 If you see a site that won’t really explain how you can withdraw your earnings, then you should be wary of these sites.

 In my experience, legit sites are very transparent with how they pay their members.
 They don’t have any hidden requirements to withdraw your earnings.
-The problem with this kind of issue is, it will usually be too late when you find out.
+The problem with this kind of issue is that it will usually be too late when you find out.
 You’ve already spent a bit of time working on the site since you will only experience this when you’ve earned enough rewards to withdraw your earnings.

 What will happen is, when it’s time to withdraw your earnings, they will make up several excuses that will say you can’t withdraw your earnings unless you meet a certain kind of requirement.

-When you complete that requirement, there will be another hurdle you need to clear and the cycle goes on.
+When you complete that requirement, there will be another hurdle you need to clear, and the cycle goes on.
 In the end, you will not get paid.
 This kind of scam isn’t only prevalent on sites where you can earn by watching YouTube videos.
 It is also present in other Get-Paid-To (GPT) sites.

 Their strategy is to frustrate the member until they give up on trying to withdraw their earnings.
 So, they are essentially getting free labor from members who were duped by their scam.